hashicorp/nomad/website/source/docs/drivers/docker.html.md

 run Nomad as root, make sure you add the Nomad user to the Docker group so Nomad can communicate with the Docker daemon.

-For example, on ubuntu you can use the `usermod` command to add the `vagrant` user to the `docker` group so you can run Nomad without root:
+For example, on Ubuntu you can use the `usermod` command to add the `vagrant` user to the `docker` group so you can run Nomad without root:

     sudo usermod -G docker -a vagrant